matloff/LogLinFit/README.md

 # LogLinFit

 Log linear model via the "Poisson Trick".
 Non-testing approach to model selection/dimension reduction.
+Package goal:  Given a set of categorical variables that we wish to use in predicting/classifying another variable Y, determine a parsimonious model for the interactions among these variables, for use as X in predicting Y.  (There may also be continuous predictors.)

 ## Overview